 Increase Civic Participation of Congolese Women

-Rockflower Commitment: To support three training sessions to promote women's participation and representation in conflict prevention, peace building and the consolidation of peace
+Rockflower Commitment: To support three training sessions to promote women's participation and representation in conflict prevention and peace building

 Location: Democratic Republic of Congo